 - Use the Microsoft Word built-in accessibility checker.

 Learn more about accessible Word documents.

-- Use sans serif fonts like Arial, Helvetica or Calibri.
+- Use sans serif fonts like Red Hat or Arial.

-- Create alternative or alt text descriptions for images.
+- Include alternative text descriptions on all images.

 - Use uniform and hierarchical headings to structure the document.
 How to add headings to a Google Doc